JaimeCababie/OP-L/README.md

         WheelPos -= 170;
         return seesaw_NeoPixel::Color(WheelPos * 3, 255 - WheelPos * 3, 0);
      }
-To control the color of the Neopixels with the rotary encoder, it is necesary to map the position of the rotary encoder, with the position on the Wheel of colors.
+To control the color of the Neopixels with the rotary encoder, it is necesary to map the position of the rotary encoder with the position on the Wheel of colors.

     for(int i=0; i<NUMPIXELS;i++){
      pixels.setPixelColor(i,Wheel((new_position0*4)&0xFF));